scruss/ieso_xslt/README.md

 ## Todo ##

-* GenOutputCapability_CSV: Add capabilities and (for wind) forecasts.
 * [Variable Generation Forecast Summary Report](http://reports.ieso.ca/public/VGForecastSummary/PUB_VGForecastSummary.xml): convert this to CSV, as it has useful forecast analysis for wind power.

 ## Caution ##